Daniel-Nikpayuk/CPPF-CTR/README.md

 The point I'm making, is things aren't actually that simple, but you still get many pundits and citizens with "expert opinions" who have decided things *are* that simple.
 You do what you can to educate them on the complex points of life, but that doesn't always work.
-In such cases, you end up with projects like this, where we acknowledge their logic---taking it to their way of thinking---and show even within the constraints of their logic system the wild and irresponsible claims they're making carry no weight.
+In such cases, you end up with projects like this, where we acknowledge their logic---taking it to their way of thinking---and showing even within the constraints of their logic system the wild and irresponsible claims they're making carry no weight.

 ---Daniel Nikpayuk